raselkhancse/WordPress-Custom-Post/README.md

 ==== <b>Installation </b>====

 1. Download <code>Custom Post For WordPress</code>.
-2. Upload the 'Custom Post For WordPress' directory to your <code>/wp-content/plugins/</code> directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the <code>Custom Post For WordPress</code> directory to your <code>/wp-content/plugins/</code> directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate <code>Custom Post For WordPress</code> from your Plugins page.
 (You'll show "WPCustomPost" Menu in your admin sidebar.)
 4. Then add new for WPCustomPost
 5. After post has been created successfully then add new (post or page), then simply add shortcode <code>[khan]</code> in your post or page, You'll show your all custompost :)